1: Know The IAS Exam Pattern

 Introduction to the Constitution of India – Durga Das Basu

-In the case of economics, which can be scary if you don’t have economics background, just make sure get your basics right.
+In the case of economics, which can be scary if you don’t have an economics background, make sure to get your basics right.
 For the basics, go through the NCERTs.

 Principles of Macroeconomics – Std.
 XII